vnijs/radiant/README.md

 <iframe width="640" height="375" src="https://www.youtube.com/embed/NEPSFiHH_dw" frameborder="0" allowfullscreen></iframe>

-You can create a launcher on your Desktop to start Radiant.
-On Windows type `win_launcher()` in the R-console and press return.
-A file called `radiant.bat` will be created that you can double-click to start Radiant in your default browser.
+You can create a launcher on your Desktop to start Radiant by typing `launcher()` in the R-console and pressing return.
+A file called `radiant.bat` (windows) or `radiant.command` (mac) will be created that you can double-click to start Radiant in your default browser.

-On a Mac you can create a launcher for Radiant by typing `mac_launcher()` in the R-console.
-This will create a file called `radiant.command` on your Desktop.
-Double-click the icon to start Radiant in your default browser.

 When Radiant starts you will see data on diamond prices.
 To close the application click on `Quit` in the Navigation bar and then click the `Quit` button on the left of the screen.
 The Radiant process will stop and the browser window will close (or gray-out).

 ## Documentation

-Documentation and tutorials are available at <http://vnijs.github.io/radiant/> and in the Radiant web-interface (the `?` icons and the `Help` menu).
+Documentation and tutorials are available at <http://vnijs.github.io/radiant/> and in the Radiant web interface (the `?` icons and the `Help` menu).

 Want some help getting started?
 Watch the tutorials on the [documentation site](http://vnijs.github.io/radiant/tutorials.html)